ABOUT THE PRAYER CAMPAIGN

 HOW DID IT START?

-The idea for the campaign came about in 2005 in Caracas, the capital of Venezuela.
-While a number of children were praying the Rosary at a wayside shrine, several of the women in attendance strongly felt the presence of the Virgin Mary.
-They immediately thought of Saint Padre Pio’s promise: “When one million children pray the Rosary, the world will change.”
-And that is exactly what this is all about: having faith in the power of children’s prayers.
-After all, Jesus teaches us: “Except ye … become as little children, ye shall not enter into the kingdom of heaven” (Mt.
+The idea for the campaign was born in 2005 in Caracas, the capital of Venezuela.
+While several children were praying the rosary at a wayside shrine, some of the women present had a profound experience of the presence of the Virgin Mary.
+They immediately thought of Saint Padre Pio’s promise: “When one million children pray the rosary, the world will change.”
+And that is exactly what this is all about: trusting in the power of childlike prayer.
+Jesus teaches us: “Unless you become like children, you will not enter the Kingdom of Heaven” (Mt.
 18:3).

-Over the years since then hundreds of thousands of children have joined in with this initiative, and we have received numerous moving testimonies from all over the world.
-They speak not only of the joy of the children which made such a profound impression on the adult helpers present, but also of how these helpers themselves were moved by grace and have begun to give the Rosary a permanent place in their own prayer life.
+Over the years since then hundreds of thousands of children have joined in this initiative, and we have received numerous moving testimonies from all over the world.
+They speak not only of the joy and zeal of the children, but also of how adults, who prayed with them, were themselves touched by grace and have begun to give the rosary a permanent place in their lives.

-October is traditionally the month of the Rosary; the 18th is the feast day of Saint Luke the Evangelist.
-He has handed on to us the story of Jesus’s childhood and, according to tradition, is said to have been close to Our Lady, the Mother of God.
-Therefore, the date is quite fitting.
+October is for the Church in a special way the month of the rosary.
+On the 18th of October we celebrate also the feast of Saint Luke the Evangelist.
+It is he who has handed on to us the story of Jesus’s childhood and, according to tradition, he was closely associated to Our Lady, the Mother of God.
+So, this is a very appropriate day.

 WHY HAS AID TO THE CHURCH IN NEED BECOME INVOLVED IN THIS PRAYER CAMPAIGN?